 - Date: Select Fridays and Sundays during the festival

 - Time: 12:00 PM to 3:30 PM

 The doors opened promptly at 12pm and everyone began to slowly file in.
 We were checked in at the door and wound our way up the winding staircase to the restaurant on the second floor.
-I didn’t even know there was a restaurant up there, it’s hidden away quite well.

 The fourth course was a cheese plate paired with a Bordeaux, Chateau De Bon Ami wine that ended up being my favorite.
 The cheese plate consisted of the creamiest slice of brie that I’ve ever tasted, a few greens, walnuts, and the most delicious apricot jam.
 Even though I was stuffed, I somehow found room to devour my whole cheese plate!